Super Sponsor Scheme and Homes for Ukraine: guidance for hosts

 Tenants

-If you are a tenant of rented accommodation, you should check your tenancy agreement and get permission of your landlord before agreeing to participate in the scheme.
+If you are a tenant in rented accommodation, you should check your tenancy agreement and get permission from your landlord before agreeing to take part in the scheme.

 If accommodating guests in your home, you should continue to pay Council Tax as normal.
 Hosting guests will have no impact on the level of Council Tax you are liable for or the Council Tax reductions/discounts you are eligible for, including for second homes.
-Council Tax will not be liable on a hosted property, such as a second home, whilst guests are sole occupants as such properties have been given exempt status.
+Council Tax will not be liable on a hosted property, such as a second home, while guests are the sole occupants because these properties have been given exempt status.

 Insurance